(reading time: 34 minutes)

 “He doesn’t want no skin on his back!” another yelled.
 “He’s the purple jewel!
 The Spotless adorned the world in his jewelry to prepare us!”
 Yugo threw up his hand to silence his throngs.

 “I’m curious how you plan to stop me,” he said, almost challenging Rob to come up with something.
 The pirate was curious how he would do it as well, and looked around the chamber for any opportunity.
 He worked with the information he had; the tile was protected in the Royal Flush’s chamber with fifty guards.
 Why only fifty?
 They knew their enemy sought the tile and would eventually focus their entire force on it, so fifty hardly seemed sufficient.
 Rob considered that they had a secondary plan.
 He checked the chamber again.

 There had to be something else to it.
-His eyes hopped across the floor, but the first thing they noticed was the steady steps of Yugo’s knuckles.
-He was forced to back up.
-Worse, he was forced to continue the conversation as the space behind him dwindled.
+His eyes hopped across the floor, but the first thing they noticed was the steady steps of Yugo’s knuckles forcing him to back up.
+Worse, he had to continue the conversation as the space behind him dwindled.

 “I’ve beaten you before.”

 “You have not,” Yugo barked.
 “There are only three occasions you could be referring to.
 The time on Sopemup beach doesn’t count because my sandals broke.
 Card games don’t count, so I know you’re not talking about that night with us, Oobla, and Zip.
 That just leaves the mold hunts.”

 “You were half-asleep; you’re remembering incorrectly.
 Memories of my flesh keep me awake.
 I have plenty of dark time to think it over, to remember things correctly.”